-Your criminal defense attorney can help you find important defenses to probation violations, including showing that the violation was not willful or substantial.
+Your West Chester criminal defense attorney can help you prove that any alleged violation was not willful or substantial.

-Remember, defenses exist in both technical and substantive probation violations.
-Your criminal defense attorney may be able to present a defense to your violation of probation, including the fact that the violation was not willful or substantial.
+Your West Chester probation violation attorney may be able to present a defense to your violation of probation, including the fact that the action was not willful or substantial.

-This is an agreement among the 50 states, District of Columbia, Puerto Rico and the U.S. Virgin Islands that governs how and when states can transfer probation and parole supervision.
+This agreement among the 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands governs how and when states can transfer probation and parole supervision.
 If you meet the necessary guidelines, an attorney can assist with transferring your supervision to a new jurisdiction.

-Pennsylvania Board of Probation and Parole – This is the official website for the Pennsylvania Board of Probation and Parole and contains information on probation and parole, county probation services, statistics, reports, and publications.
+The Pennsylvania Board of Probation and Parole website contains information about probation and parole, county probation services, statistics, reports, and publications.

-Probation Office for Chester County, Pennsylvania – This site contains frequently asked questions about adult probation, including the difference between probation and parole, the definition of intermediate punishment, ARD, travel restrictions for probationers, and how to send payments for fines or costs on probation.
-The Chester County probation office is located at:
+This website answers frequently asked questions about adult probation, including the difference between probation and parole, the definition of intermediate punishment, ARD, travel restrictions for probationers, and how to send payments for fines or costs on probation.

 Chester County Adult Probation and Parole Department